Chapter 5:

 Matt nods, and Nala snaps into motion.
 Soon, six people wrapped like mummies in bandages lie before him.

 Your Father kneels, clasps his hands, and begins to chant just above a whisper.
-Nala, William, and everyone else watch intensely.
-As minutes pass, you hear the sound of metal feet stepping up the stone steps outside.
+Nala, Matt, and everyone else watch intensely.
+As minutes pass, you hear the tapping of Matt’s cane as he approaches Nala.
+Though they speak in whispers across the center aisle, you can make out what they say.

 At last, his eyes snap open.
-His fingers move—forehead, chest, shoulders.
+His fingers move from his forehead, chest, and then each shoulder.
 "AMEN!" he declares, the word echoing in the silent Temple, snapping everyone from the lull before.
 Silence follows.
 No burst of light.
 No shifting dust.
 No glittering breath.

 Your Father stands and walks straight past the healed.
-He neither shoves nor slows as they paw at his cloak, only stopping before Nala and William.
-"I trust you're pleased with the demonstration?" he asks, with a smug, yet genuine smile.
+He neither shoves nor slows as they paw at his cloak, only stopping before Nala and Matt.
+"I trust you're pleased with the demonstration?" he asks, his voice hoarse and a smug yet genuine smile on his face.

 Please sign in to leave a comment.